VirtualBrainLab/vbl-docs/source/urchin/development.md

 #### On Heroku

 Every time the github repository is pushed the Heroku server will re-build.
 You will get back a 503 server response if there are errors in the code running on Heroku.

+### Running code on Colab

+Colab is a good solution for hosting and running notebooks off of gitub.
+All the code has to be built in the notebook, as additions within colab will not be saved.
+Once a Jupyter Notebook is uploaded to GitHub, an open in github button can be made by pasting the github link into https://openincolab.com/.
+The resulting html can be inserted into a markdown in the top of the notebook, for users to directly run the code in colab.

+When creating a notebook to run in colab, make sure to add !pip install oursin -U at the top of every notebook for users to run their first time running the notebook in colab.
+Any data can be accessed within the notebook once uploaded to Google Drive, and accessed with the help of the gspread library.